Robert Jenrick attacks Tories as ‘failed’ party as he defects to Reform

 “Both parties, if judged by their own actions, are committed to a set of ideas that have failed and are failing Britain.
 Labour started mass migration, but the Conservatives ramped it up after 2019.”

-The Newark MP said he would not resign to force a by-election in his Commons seat after switching parties.
+The Newark MP said he would not resign to force a by-election in his Commons seat after switching parties, as he branded Labour and the Tories “rotten” and “not fit for purpose”.

 Conservative leader Mrs Badenoch earlier said she had sacked Mr Jenrick from the shadow cabinet, removed the whip and suspended his party membership.